kaushaln1/SpringBootApp/README.md

 --- Updated the Jenkins file ---

-For step by step explanation visit: https://iamkomal.hashnode.dev/ (you will also find explnation of few errors that you might face when following this project) or follow https://www.youtube.com/@devopsshack
+For step by step explanation visit: https://iamkomal.hashnode.dev/ (you will also find explanation of few errors that you might face when following this project) or follow https://www.youtube.com/@devopsshack